- About Us

 Africa and Red Sea

-Benin (Cotonou): Incident increasing in/off Benin .
+Benin (Cotonou): Incidents increasing in/off Benin .
 In 2018, within a period of several weeks, five incidents were reported at Benin anchorage.
-Three attacks has been reported in 2019 where thirty five crews were kidnapped.
-Up to June 2020, 6 vessels were attacked and a number of crews were kidnapped.
-Vessels are reminded to go for direct berthing if possible, do not drift off the coast and advised to keep at least 200nm from coast preferably 250 nm from coast.
+Three attacks have been reported in 2019 where thirty five crews were kidnapped.
+Up to December 2020, 11 vessels were attacked and a number of crews were kidnapped.
+Vessels are reminded to go for direct berthing if possible, do not drift off the coast and advised to keep at least 250 nm from coast.

 In the past, ships especially gas oil tankers are targeted and forced to sail out of Benin anchorage.
 These tankers were hijacked and later released days after.
 It is believed that ransom was paid for their release.

 Cameroon (Idenao / Douala): Past incidents involved kidnapping of crews.
 There were 31 crews kidnapped in 2019.
-Vessels are reminded to go for direct berthing if possible, do not drift off the coast and advised to keep at least 200nm from coast preferably 250 nm from coast.
+Vessels are reminded to go for direct berthing if possible, do not drift off the coast and advised to keep at least 250nm from coast.

 Equatorial Guinea: Past two incidents occurred around 40nm from Luba involving hijacking and the other boarded with criminal intentions.